PET Rapid Image Reconstruction Challenge (PETRIC): Results

 \subsection{Algorithms performance and insights}

-All submitted algorithms, see Table~\ref{tab:teams}, were run until their solution obtained a specific relative error on all selected metrics or their runtime exceeded 1 hour.
+All submitted algorithms, see Table~\ref{tab:teams}, were run until their solution obtained a specific relative error on all selected metrics or their runtime exceeded 1 hour, see section~\ref{sec:metrics}.
 Details on ranking method are given in section \ref{sec:evaluation_and_scoring}.
 In Figure~\ref{fig:ranks} we show the rankings of the algorithms with an error bar indicating variability in performance among runs.

-The performance of the algorithms was evaluated using the metrics and thresholds described in section~\ref{sec:metrics}, which only took into account region of interest in the phantom and excluded the non-radioactive background.
-The wide variety of the data provided lead to varied algorithm performance across different phantom regions.
+The wide variety of the data provided led to varied algorithm performance across different phantom regions.
 Some algorithms performed well on some datasets, while struggling with others due to poor parameterisation, as can be seen in Figures~\ref{fig:NEMA_diff} and \ref{fig:Hoffman_diff}.
 Notably, while team rankings remained consistent across all runs, there was significant variability in ranking positions among individual submissions from the same team.
-This highlighted the difficulty to maintain performance across such heterogeneous datasets, with potential significative gains to be obtained by accurate parametrisation for each scanner.
+This highlights the difficulty to maintain performance across such heterogeneous datasets, with potential significative gains to be obtained by accurate parametrisation for each scanner.
 In general the algorithms from the winning team outperformed all the other algorithms.

-As discussed in Section~\ref{sec:submitted_algorithms} they all are variants of gradient descent with stochastic approximation, which have acquired popularity recently in literature, \cite{ehrhardt2025guide}.
-Here we noticed that the performance of the submitted algorithms was highly dependent on the particular choice of pre-conditioning and step-sizes.
-For example, MaGeZ, UCL-EWS and SOS teams all used the SVRG algorithm, achieving different performance.
+As discussed in Section~\ref{sec:submitted_algorithms} all submitted algorithms are variants of gradient descent with stochastic approximation, which have acquired popularity recently in literature, \cite{ehrhardt2025guide}.
+For example, MaGeZ, UCL-EWS and SOS teams all used the SVRG algorithm, nevertheless achieving different performance due to choices in pre-conditioning, subset selections and step sizes.